AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 }
 ```

-With this in place, we can clean up our Articles.tsx and remove everything by replacing all the state logic with out new hook.
+With this in place, we can clean up our Articles.tsx and remove everything by replacing all the state logic with our new hook.

 ```javascript
 // File: src/components/pages/articles.hooks.ts